Sudhandar/blog/docs/blog/drive-automation-pain-points.md

 Apps Script lacks the compute power for AI processing.
 It has a 6 minute execution time limit.
 You're stuck with basic "if this, then that" logic.

 Let's say you want to analyze documents of your clients or employees and generate personalized reports for each one of them.
 Both no code tools and App Script automations fail to perform that effectively on scale.

+### The Format Chaos

+You're building for PDFs.
+Clients send:
+- Google Docs
+- WhatsApp screenshots
+- Excel sheets
+- 47-page PowerPoints

+Each needs different preprocessing.
+The AI models break on half of the files.
+Your simple automation fails to process the different files correctly.

 ### The Integration Tangle